devc008/Guider/README.md

 DevOps practices aim to streamline software development and deployment processes.
 In this section, you will find resources related to DevOps tools, methodologies, and best practices.

+Go (Golang)
+Go, also known as Golang, is a popular programming language for building scalable and efficient applications.
+This section covers Go fundamentals, best practices, and resources for Go developers.

+Kubernetes
+Kubernetes is a container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+This section offers tutorials and guides on using Kubernetes effectively.

+Application Development
+Application development is a broad field that encompasses web, mobile, and desktop application development.
+Here, you will find resources and best practices for building applications.